henryw374/tempo/README.md

 Tick comes with a cost of [additional build size](https://github.com/juxt/tick/blob/master/docs/cljs.adoc#optional-timezone--locale-data-for-reducing-build-size).
-For many use-cases, the 'cost' of that build size will be negligible, because the build size will not impact significantly on user's experience of the application: ie neither load time or memory usage will be an issue given anticipated network and device capabilities.
+For many use-cases, the 'cost' of that build size will be negligible, because the build size will not impact significantly on user's experience of the application: ie neither load time or memory usage will be an issue given anticipated network and device capabilities - see [this experiment](https://widdindustries.com/blog/clojurescript-datetime-lib-comparison.html) proving that.

 At the other end of the date-time spectrum, Javascript's existing platform Date object has [well documented, "won't fix" issues](https://www.youtube.com/watch?v=aVuor-VAWTI), which you see as either outright bugs or just a bizarre API.
-Also, since there is only one platform Date entity, an instance of which represents the start of a millisecond on the global timeline, there are many use cases it does not serve well, such as representing a calendar date, like 2020-02-02 for example.
+Also, since there is only one platform `Date` entity, an instance of which represents the start of a millisecond on the global timeline, there are many use cases it does not serve well, such as representing a calendar date, like 2020-02-02 for example.

 Fortunately,